raebann/portfolio-jekyll-theme/README.md

 YAML is a simple markup language for defining data in plain text.
 In this site it's used for anything from defining theme colours, to menu items, to SEO (search engine optimization) tags.
 You generally won't have to edit these files often as the settings are mostly static.

-When you do edit them though, keep in mind that YAML is **whitespace-sensitive**, so the number of spaces at the beggining of a line matters.
+Something you might notice about this file format is that any line that starts with `#` is a **comment**,which means it's ignored by the computer.
+You might also notice that some values are wrapped in single or double quotes (`'` or `"`) while others are not.  good rule of thumb is that when defining a value that will be dispalyed on some page or that contains spaces, you want to use quotes; when defining keywords for the computer, you don't.
+When you edit these files, also keep in mind that YAML is **whitespace-sensitive**, so the number of spaces at the beggining of a line matters.

+This might be a bit overwhelming at first, so if you're confused, just try to match the formatting of similar sections in the YAML file.

 #### Markdown

 Markdown is a markup language for formatting documents (_e.g._ adding headers, bold and italic text, or links) in plain text.
 Here we use it to define the contents of the project pages.
 This is the format you'll be using most.
-There are plenty of [very](#https://www.markdownguide.org/cheat-sheet/) [good](#https://commonmark.org/help/) [guides](#https://guides.github.com/features/mastering-markdown/) on to write Markdown.
+There are plenty of [very](#https://www.markdownguide.org/cheat-sheet/) [good](#https://commonmark.org/help/) [guides](#https://guides.github.com/features/mastering-markdown/) on to write Markdown, so I won't be going over the basics here.

 > Markdown implementations tend to differ from one another, so your mileage may vary with any specific guide.
 Generally speaking the most common features are consistent, but if all else fails [this guide](#https://kramdown.gettalong.org/quickref.html) should be the authoritative one for this site, since that's the Markdown version being used.